pagopa-archive/io-handbook/development-styleguide.md

 ## 👨‍💻 DEVELOPMENT STYLE GUIDE

-A practical reason to use a style guide is that they help you write code.
+A practical reason to use a style guide is that it helps you write code.
 Furthermore, they show commons mistakes or scenario and how to handle them

 ### Typescript